MicrosoftDocs/memdocs/memdocs/intune/fundamentals/multi-admin-approval.md

 1. To find requests to approve, in the Microsoft Endpoint Manager admin center go to **Tenant administration** > **Multi Admin Administration** > **Received requests**.

-2. Click on the *Business justification* link of a request to open the review page where you can learn more about the request, and manage approval or rejection.
+2. Select the *Business justification* link for a request to open the review page where you can learn more about the request, and manage approval or rejection.

 3. After reviewing the details, enter relevant details in the Approver notes field, and then select **Approve request** or **Reject request**.

-4. After approving a request, Intune processes the change and updates the status to *Completed* after it’s successfully applied.
+4. After you approve a request, Intune processes the change and updates the status to *Completed* after it’s successfully applied.
 The request status might change to *Approved* for a limited time if the update to the resource takes time to process.

-## Additional considerations
+## More considerations

-- With the public preview, Intune does not send notifications when new requests are created, or the status of an existing request changes.
+- With the public preview, Intune doesn't send notifications when new requests are created, or the status of an existing request changes.
 We recommend that when submitting an urgent change request, you reach out to individuals who have permission to approve those requests.

 - Plan to monitor the status of your requests through the *My requests* page of the *Multi Admin Approval* node in the Microsoft Endpoint Manager admin center.

-- When an edit is pending for an object, a new request cannot be submitted for it.
+- When an approval is already pending for an object, a new request is can't be submitted for it.

 - All actions for a protected resource are protected, including but not limited to:
   - Edit